 During the first moonwalk mission in 1969, Neil Armstrong with a 70mm Hasselblad camera and 60mm lens captured Apollo 11 fellow astronaut whose first words after Buzz set foot on the Moon: “Beautiful view.
 Isn’t that something?
 Magnificent sight out here.
 Magnificent desolation.”

-It was Neil Armstrong (1930-2012) though who was the first person to step onto the lunar surface on this journey and announced humbly to the world that his victory was "one small step for a man, one giant leap for mankind."
+Neil Armstrong (1930-2012) was the first person to step onto the lunar surface on the journey and he announced humbly to the world that his victory was "one small step for a man, one giant leap for mankind."

 The Apollo 11 Moonwalk was about exploration, about taking risk for great rewards in science and in engineering – about setting an ambitious goal before the world.
 Armstrong and Aldrin spent 21 hours 31 minutes on the lunar surface at a site they named Tranquility Base before lifting off to rejoin astronaut Michael Collins in the Columbia in lunar orbit and begin their reentry to Earth...

 “A flight to the moon is a long and challenging daisy chain of events," Michael Collins said of the historic mission.
 "The flight was a question of being under tension and worrying about … what I have to do next to keep the daisy chain in tact.
 Apollo 11 was serious business.
 We crew felt the weight of the world on our shoulders.
 We knew everyone in the world would be looking at us – friend or foe.
 We wanted to do the best we possibly could, put our best foot forward – that required a great deal of work on our part."

 NASA photographs from 1966-75 captured the dusty, rocky, beautiful surfaces of the moon and the lunar experiments conducted by the astronauts.
 The views of the earth taken from the moon were a scientific and artistic feat, which inspired the popular imagination.